 - a.
 Holding staff briefing sessions and/or smaller team meetings - b.
-Making the policy accessible on the staff intranet or other communication platforms such as TheLOOP - c.
+Making the policy accessible on the staff intranet - c.
 Post information on staff noticeboard - d.
 Set out the policy in the employee handbook - e.
 Incorporate the policy in employee induction information packs and training for new starters.